QuantuMobileSoftware/clearcut_detection/README.md

 2) The source folder contains folders for each image that you downloaded.
 In that folder you have to store TIFF images of channels (in our case RGB, B2 and B8) named as f”{image_folder}\_{channel}.tif”.

 3) If you have already merged bands to a single TIFF, you can just move it to input folder.
+But you have to create the folder (it can be empty) for this image in the source folder.

 4) The polygons folder contains markup that you apply to all images in input folder.